Esplanade Scenic Railway

 Peter Black Conservatory

 Originally constructed in 1941 and refurbished in 2014, the conservatory is home to a range of tropical plants from Africa, the Americas and Oceania, providing a wonderful botanic experience for young and old.
-There are informative signs on many interesting plants and a “find the frogs” activity for the young - and young at heart.
+There are informative signs on many interesting plants and a "find the frog" activity for the young – and young at heart.
 Come in and find out what vanilla plants look like and discover the bug-eating pitcher plants.

 Picnic spots